 (1) In August 2019, the Company received notice from GMA Bridge Fund, LLC that the Company is in default for the loan that matured on July 27, 2019, for non-payment and gave the Company notice that the note which matured on October 5, 2019 was also in default.
 The Company continues to accrue interest on these loans totaling \$3.0 million and is in discussion with the lender to renegotiate the terms of these notes.

-The convertible notes at December 31, 2020 and 2019 are discussed below:
+The convertible notes on March 31, 2021 and December 31, 2020 are discussed below: